Barbara A. Frey

-Kathryn Sikkink is a Regents Professor in the Department of Political Science at the University of Minnesota.
+Kathryn Sikkink is a Faculty Emeritus at the University of Minnesota, the Ryan Family Professor of Human Rights Policy at Harvard Kennedy School, and the Carol K. Pforzheimer Professor at the Radcliffe Institute for Advanced Study.
 She received her B.A. from the University of Minnesota and has a M.A. and a Ph.D. in political science from Columbia University.

 Professor Sikkink works on the role of ideas and norms in the international system and in domestic politics, with emphasis on the origins and effects of international human rights ideas and regimes.
 She is especially interested in how transnational social movements and networks have developed new norms and pressured states and international organizations to change practices.
 Her current research focuses on the dramatic increase in international, foreign, and domestic human rights trials in the world.